ministryofjustice/security-guidance/docs/it-disaster-recovery-plan-and-process-guide.md

 -   IT service managers
 -   Software developers

-This plan and process guide is part of a set of Ministry of Justice \(MoJ\) policies and supporting guides that cover various aspects of incident and disaster management and response.
+This plan and process guide is part of a set of policies and supporting guides that cover various aspects of incident and disaster management and response.

 The policies are: